-We distinguish, as is common in the literature (e.g. Rogers 1995, chapter 5; Becker et al. 2020; Soule and Roggeband 2018), between personal networks-where influence travels through connections between individuals-and other channels of diffusion.
-For non-personal channels, we further distinguish between cultural, political, and economic domains of diffusion, thus covering a large range of plausible influence channels-with the notable exception of professional networks (such as through membership in academies or Free Mason Lodges), for which we lack empirical data.
+We distinguish, as is common in the literature (e.g., Rogers 1995, chap.
+5; Becker et al. 2020; Soule and Roggeband 2018), between personal networks-where influence travels through connections between individuals-and other channels of diffusion.
+For nonpersonal channels, we further distinguish between cultural, political, and economic domains of diffusion, thus covering a large range of plausible channels-with the notable exception of professional networks (such as through membership in academies or Free Mason lodges), for which we lack empirical data.
 Further below, we will differentiate between domains that are more specific to intellectual production and those of a more generic nature relevant for other sectors of social life as well.